Probability Metrics for Tropical Spaces of Different Dimensions

 The following relationship establishes when a tropical matrix is a simple projection in terms of the dimensionality of its fibres.

 \begin{lemma} $M$ is a simple projection if and only if, for all $\vec y \in \TPT{m}$, every maximal cell of the fibre $F_{\vec y}$ has dimension $n-m$. \end{lemma}

-\begin{proof} By \Cref{rmk:maximal_cells}, a cell of type $X_S$ is maximal if and only if $S$ is a partition of $[m]$.
+\begin{proof} We will show that the following are equivalent: \begin{enumerate} \item $M$ is a simple projection, \item for all $\vec y$, the maximal cells of the fibre $F_{\vec y}$ have dimension $n-m$, \item the maximal cells $X_S$ of the type cell decomposition of $\TPT{n}$ correspond to types consisting of $m$ singletons and $n-m$ empty sets. \end{enumerate} We first show that \ref{TFAE:fibre_dim} $\Leftrightarrow$ \ref{TFAE:singleton_types}.
+By \Cref{rmk:maximal_cells} a fibre cell $C^S_{\vec y}$ is maximal iff $S$ is a partition which is equivalent to $X_S$ being a maximal cell.
 For such an $S$, we define the classical matrix $M^S\in\R^{m\times n}$ and $b^S\in\R^m$ as follows

 where $j(i)$ is the only $j$ such that $i\in S_j$.
-From this, we directly notice that the restriction of $M$ to $X_S$ is given by the classically affine operator mapping $x\in\R^n$ to $M^S\cdot x+b^S\in\R^m$, where here, matrix--vector multiplication is computed in the usual (i.e., non-tropical) manner.
-The dimension of a maximal fibre cell $C_S$ in $X_S$ is then given by the dimension of the kernel of $M^S$.
-Since this is a $0/1$ matrix with one nonzero entry per row, we may use a standard linear algebra argument to derive that
+From this, we directly notice that the restriction of $M$ to $X_S$ is given by the classically affine operator mapping $x\in\R^n$ to $M^S\cdot x+b^S\in\R^m$, where here, matrix--vector multiplication is computed in the usual non-tropical manner.
+The dimension the maximal fibre cell $C^S_{\vec y}$ in $X_S$ is then given by the dimension of the kernel of $M^S$.
+Since this is a $0/1$ matrix with one non-zero entry per row, we may use a standard linear algebra argument to derive that